-When the owner of a resource wants to give such restricted permissions for using the resource to some third-party without sharing their full owner’s credentials which allows full access to said resource, there are several issues to be solved:
+When the owner of a resource wants to give such restricted permissions for using the resource to some third-party without sharing their full owner's credentials which allows full access to said resource, there are several issues to be solved:

-Have a mechanism to allow a resource owner to configure the access authorization rules for restricted access by third-parties
+Have a mechanism to allow a resource owner to configure the access authorization rules for restricted access by third-parties.

 Have a capability to handle the access by third-parties which will use the resource on behalf of User.